General

 ### Store a memory

-Use `memory retain` to store what you learn:
+Use `memory retain` to store what you learn.
+Pass full context — raw observations, session notes, or detailed descriptions:

 ```bash

-hindsight memory retain <bank-id> "Project uses ESLint with Airbnb config and Prettier for formatting"
+hindsight memory retain <bank-id> "The project uses ESLint configured with the Airbnb rule set and Prettier for formatting.
+Auto-fix on save is enabled in the editor config."

-hindsight memory retain <bank-id> "Build failed when using Node 18, works with Node 20" --context learnings
+hindsight memory retain <bank-id> "Build failed on Node 18 with error 'ERR_UNSUPPORTED_ESM_URL_SCHEME'.
+Switched to Node 20 and build succeeded." --context learnings

-hindsight memory retain <bank-id> "Alice prefers verbose commit messages with context" --context preferences
+hindsight memory retain <bank-id> "Alice reviewed the PR and asked for verbose commit messages that explain the motivation, not just what changed." --context preferences

 ```